15 Things Every Indecisive Netflix Viewer Needs

 "Well, what will you watch?"

-That isn't a bad thing — Patsy's magazine episode never gets old — but it is frustrating.
+That isn't a bad thing — Ross's pivot scene never gets old — but it is frustrating.
 It also means that most of us don't actually get to watch something we're in the mood for.

 Figuring out what you want to stream isn't any easier on your own.
 According to a study from Rovi, the average person spends almost 20 minutes trying to figure out what to watch on Netflix or Hulu.
-That's almost one full episode of Unbreakable Kimmy Schmidt that you could be watching.
+That's almost one full episode of Rachel and Ross not being on a break that you could be watching.

 With that in mind, we've rounded up 15 apps, sites, and bots that will help you make a decision — fast.
 Some are totally random while others take your preferences into account.
 Either way, now we can end the Netflix decision making conflict once and for all.